immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28791 - [SC - Low] The system protects from any rounding issues wh....md

 # The system protects from any rounding issues when accounting the surplus in NM, but this protection isn't made in RM as a result liquidated position with ICR < MCR can issue surplus to the cdp owner.

-Submitted on Tue Feb 27 2024 08:19:55 GMT-0400 (Atlantic Standard Time) by @Stormy for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Feb 27th 2024 at 14:19:55 UTC by @Stormy for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28791